Pollen Counts in Salt Lake City, UT

 Download CSV

-Today, the overall pollen level in Salt Lake City, UT is low and the number of mold spores in the air is low.
-The Air Quality Index (AQI) is 53, meaning that the air quality is acceptable, but there may be risk for people who are unusually sensitive to air pollution.
-The primary pollutant is Ozone.
+Today, the overall pollen level in Salt Lake City, UT is unknown or very low and the number of mold spores in the air is unknown or very low.
+The Air Quality Index (AQI) is 155, meaning that some members of the general public may experience health effects due to air pollution while members of sensitive groups may experience more serious health effects.
+The primary pollutant is Particle Pollution.
 The heatmap above summarizes the daily pollen, mold, and air quality levels for the next five days.
 The following graphs display detailed forecasts for each allergen.

 Grass